enTaiko Handbook

 Rehearsals

-• Four (6) rehearsals before a performance are mandatory
+• Six (6) rehearsals before a performance are mandatory

 • Come to rehearsals on time and stay for the entire rehearsal period